 - Spring Onions – because they add flavour

 This recipe is sufficient for about 2.5 cups of cooked rice.
 I have used Basmati long-grained rice for th

 Beat up one large egg in a cup, and pour it into a non-stick wok.
 Don’t add any oil.
 Let it cook gently breaking it up with a spatula until it is well set and dry.
-Add the cooked rice and stir well to combine.
+Add 2 and 1/2 cups cooked cooled rice (see above for instructions) and stir well to combine.